-When a patient presents with diarrhoea a trainee is expected to demonstrate knowledge of the lifethreatening causes, clinical feature, classifications, appropriate investigations and necessary management, including indications for urgent referral, for the common causes.
+When a patient presents with diarrhoea a trainee is expected to demonstrate knowledge of the life-threatening causes, clinical feature, classifications, appropriate investigations and necessary management, including indications for urgent referral, for the common causes.

 - Classification

-- o Osmotic
+- Osmotic

-- o Secretary
+- Secretary

-- o Exudative
+- Exudative

 - Causes

-- o Infectious
+- Infectious

-- $\circ$ Inflammatory
+- Inflammatory

-- o Ischemic
+- Ischemic

-- o Malignant
+- Malignant

 - Complications

 - Management

-- o Acute management
+- Acute management

 - Knowledge of appropriate investigations

-- Recognition of associated complications
+- o Recognition of associated complications

 - o Role of antibiotics

-- $\circ$ $\;$ When to refer to gastroenterology.
+- When to refer to gastroenterology.